Jones Fracture and Lisfranc Fracture: Causes, symptoms and treatment options

 Avulsion fractures without surgery usually take about 3-12 weeks to heal completely.

-• Walking boot/cast or hard-soled shoe: to protect the fracture site and keep it immobile to avoid re-fracture and better bone healing.
+• Immobilization: a walking boot/splint or hard-soled shoe to protect the fracture site and keep it immobile to avoid re-fracture and better bone healing.

-• Anti-inflammatory medication: to reduce swelling and pain from this acute injury.
+• Anti-inflammatory medication: to reduce swelling and pain from this broken bone.

 • Ice pack: Icing the injured foot for 15- 20 minutes, several times per day.